 Use Cases: Who Needs Sales Automation and Why?

-Product marketers, sales development reps, sales managers, account executives, and marketing operations professionals use sales automation tools to personalise the sales journey for prospects and customers automatically.
+Product marketers, sales development reps, sales managers, account executives, and marketing operations professionals use sales automation tools to automatically personalise the sales journey for prospects and customers.
 If you’re working in any of these roles, selling automation is for you.

 Sales automation also might be effective if you find yourself doing these things over and over: